tollmanz/custom-taxonomy-sort/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Fixed situation where the plugin will conflict with other changes to the term page columns.
+Thanks to DUCK__BOY1981.
+* Updated code to comply with WordPress coding standards

 = 1.1.3 =
 * Fixed a potential situation where the custom sort does not work with "get_the_term_list".
 Thanks to [@anointed](http://wordpress.org/support/topic/plugin-custom-taxonomy-sort-get_the_term_list-not-using-sort?replies=4)